-Authorized Local Government Investment Pools up to 80%
+Authorized Local Government Investment Pools up to 100%

-No Load Money Market Mutual Funds up to 50%
+No Load Money Market Mutual Funds up to 80%

+Municipal Bonds up to 50%

+Commercial Paper up to 50%

 Bankers Acceptances up to 15%

 Investments of the County shall always be selected to provide stability of income and reasonable liquidity.
 The Investment Officer and County Treasurer may temporarily authorize changes to the above stated maximum investment percentage up to 100% if the investment type is at least 110% collateralized by government agencies or issues.
 If such changes are made, the Investment Officer and County Treasurer must notify the Investment Advisory Committee.